 Electronic Discovery for the Small and Medium Case

-The University of Florida Levin College of Law and EDRM are pleased to announce that the conference’s entire recording is available for streaming online for $99.
+The University of Florida Levin College of Law and EDRM are pleased to announce that the conference is available online for $99.
 The conference features hands-on demonstrations from nationally recognized experts.
-Online attendees may be eligible for 11.5 CLE credits.
+9 general CLE credits are available for attendees.

-The Conference focused on solutions to the difficulties, issues, and decisions that attorneys face in competently and cost-effectively handling e-discovery in small and medium cases.
-The Conference featured demonstrations of a new generation of right-sized e-discovery software and tools for each phase of the e-discovery process.
-Click here to view information about the distinguished roster of national experts who spoke at the Conference.
+The Conference focuses on solutions to the difficulties, issues, and decisions that attorneys face in competently and cost-effectively handling e-discovery in small and medium cases.
+The Conference features demonstrations of a new generation of right-sized e-discovery software and tools for each phase of the e-discovery process.
+Click here to view information about the distinguished roster of national experts who will be speaking at the Conference.

 This Conference is underwritten by the International Center for Automated Research (ICAIR) at the University of Florida Levin College of Law as part of its public mission and is offered at a startlingly low price.

-- $99 for the entire conference recording streamed to you
+- $99 for the entire conference streamed online.

-- Free streamed recording for full-time UF faculty and staff.
+- Free streaming for full-time UF Faculty and professional staff.